 How to Build Analysis Pipelines with Dplyr-style Operations

-Goal: Chain operations to build reproducible analysis workflows.
+Goal: Chain operations to build reproducible analysis workflows on node or edge tables.

 from py3plex.core import multinet